tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 authors = ["Szymon Iwulski"]
 [extra.gallery]
 1 = { path = "rzezniczek-departs.png", caption = "Marcin Rzeźniczek announcing his departure from PTW" }
+2 = { path = "ptw6_leak.png", caption = "Wrestlefans' Sabinq realising he leaked a match.
+Further down, Taras admits to being on a break from the ring.", source = "Twitter/X"}
+3 = { path = "taras_cyrk.jpg", caption = 'Taras seemingly happy that he is no longer part of "this circus".', source = "Twitter/X"}
+4 = { path = "taras_60.png", caption = "Jakub Tyczyński accusing Taras of ratting out other wrestlers to boss Pawłowski.
+Jacob Crane is named for holding an exhausting training session, and Axel Fox for some crude humor during training.
+Also mocking his debut victory over Tischer, as something that the entire German scene supposedly derides.", source = "PTW's public Facebook group"}
+5 = { path = "taras_done.png", caption = "Arek Roter criticizes that a 10-year old car is pushed way more than any wrestler in PTW.
+Taras declares he's done with wrestling for the time.", source = "Twitter/X"}
+6 = { path = "sabinq_done.png", caption = "Wrestlefan's Sabinq declaring he know nothing about Stonoga's involvement, and dropping out of collaboration with PTW.", source = "Twitter/X"}
+7 = { path = "ppw_wrestlers_stonoga.jpg", caption = 'Zbigniew Stonoga posing outside of a McDonalds kids playground, with "fans" wearing PPW merchandise.
+Except one, these fans are PPW wrestlers and personnel.', source = "Gazeta Stonoga's Facebook page" }
+8 = { path = "pozdro_dla_tych.png", caption = "Group post re-sharing Stonoga's announcement.
+The comment mocks people who spent their own money on the show.
+The bottom popup text is an alert that the post was removed.", source = "PTW's public Facebook Group"}
 +++

 ### History